 Influenza is a major global health threat that may become more challenging to treat due to the emergence of highly pathogenic avian influenza viruses and resistance to approved influenza antivirals.
 Currently approved antiviral treatments for influenza are effective but are burdened with significant viral resistance.

-• Our novel PB2 inhibitor CC-42344 showed excellent in vitro activity against pandemic and seasonal influenza A strains, as well as strains that are resistant to Tamiflu® and Xofluza®.
+CC-42344 is our novel PB2 inhibitor that showed excellent in vitro activity against pandemic and seasonal influenza A strains, as well as against strains that are resistant to Tamiflu® and Xofluza®.

-• In December 2022 we reported favorable safety and tolerability results from the CC-42344 Phase 1 study.
+• In December 2022 we reported favorable Phase 1 safety and tolerability results.

 • In May 2025 we reported that CC-42344 was shown to be active against the highly pathogenic 2024 Texas H5N1 avian influenza strain.